aquasecurity/cloud-security-remediation-guides/en/aws/ec2/ebs-snapshot-has-tags.md

 4. Select the "Snapshot" that needs to have tags and click on its name from the "Name" column.</br> <img src="/resources/aws/ec2/ebs-snapshot-has-tags/step4.png"/>
 5. Scroll down the page and under "Tags" tab Click on "Manage Tags" button.</br> <img src="/resources/aws/ec2/ebs-snapshot-has-tags/step5.png"/>
 6. On "Manage tags" page Click on "Add Tag" button and enter the key-value for tag and Click "Save" button.</br><img src="/resources/aws/ec2/ebs-snapshot-has-tags/step6.png"/>
+7. Repeat the step number 4 to 6 for remaining snapshots to add tags. </br>